gaurav-321/Mario-Runner/README.md

 ## Installation

-Ensure you have Python installed on your system.
+Ensure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
-Then, install Pygame by running:
+Install Pygame by running:

 ```sh
 pip install pygame